ddhartma/Deep-Reinforcement-Learning-Theory-AlphaZero/README.md

 - This is the basic idea behind AlphaZero, where we have one agent playing against itself along with one critic that self-improves as more and more games are played.

 ## Monte Carlo Tree Search 1 - Random Sampling <a name="Setup_Instructions"></a> tree_search_1)
+Given a **state in a zero sum game**, how do we find an **optimal policy**?

+### In theory: Brute Force
+-  Perform **brute force search**, going through all the possible moves and all the possible games that can be played, and then we can choose the ones with the best possible outcomes.
+- Problem: to many possibilities, brute force method **can become infeasible**.

+### Optimization 1: Random sampling
+- **Sample randomly a subset** of all the possible games.
+- Then for each action, compute the **expected outcome** by taking the **average of all the subsequent playouts** like this.
+- Add an extra **negative sign** so that the expected outcome is from the perspective of the current player.
+- Choose the **action with the largest expected score**, in this case **who plays across at the bottom corner**.

+    ![image3]

+### Optimization 2: Tree structure
+- This procedure sounds a little bit familiar: Trying to **compute the expected outcome** is analogous to **estimating the Q function**,
+- If we would have some guidance instead of full randomness we could better balance **random explorations with exploitations**.
+- Let's get systematic then, and look at all the possible moves **player 2** can take given the current state.
+There are six possibilities.
+- We can think of all the possibilities as part of a **tree structure**.
+- The goal is we want to **look at each branch of this** tree and focus on the **actions** that are more **promising** (vetter than just sample completely randomly).
+    - To do this we define three numbers for each branch of this tree:
+        - **U**: number built up from amount of explorations (determined by N: branches with low visit counts increases U and are favored) and exploitation (determined by V)
+        - **N**: number of times visiting branch
+        - **V**: estimate of the expected outcome
+    - All the values are initialized to zero.
+    - In each iteration play a random game starting from a selective branch.
+    - The branch with the highest value of **U** will be chosen.
+- Example game:
+    - Initially, all the U's are zero, so we just randomly choose one of the six possible actions.
+    - Play a random game, and this time player 2 lost.
+    - So, V is updated to be **V=-1**, and the number of visit increased to **N=1**.
+    - Total number of gameplay is updated to **N<sub>tot</sub>=1**.
+    - The **exploration part of the U function needs to be updated** for all the other branches.
+    - The largest U is now **U=1**, so going to the next iteration of gameplay, we need to choose one of the other five actions.
+    - We can then repeat this procedure until a **fixed number of total gameplays**, say 100 games is reached, and we might end up with something like this.
+    - We could choose the action with the highest U or V, but instead, we **choose an action with the highest visit counts**, which is usually associated with **good expected outcome** anyway, and it's a little bit **more reliable**.
+    - In this case the highest visit count is 21.
+    - This is the **move that we will choose** according to the **tree search**.

+    ![image4]

 ## Monte Carlo Tree Search 2 - Expansion and Back-propagation <a name="tree_search_2"></a>
+Can we generalize the Tree Search concept to go deeper into the tree so that we can better anticipate a long sequence of moves?
+### Expansion and backpropagation
+- **Let's see it in action**:
+    - First, we choose an **action that maximizes U**.
+    - U is zero, so we randomly choose an action.
+    - We play a random game (turn blue player 1).
+    - Blue player won.
+    - So, we update V to **V=1**, **N=1**, **N<sub>tot</sub>=1**
+    - Then, all the U values in all the branches need to be updated.
+    - For the next iteration, we choose the branch with the **maximum U** (U=1.5 in this case).
+    - This time, the node has **already been visited previously** and we would like to get some **more information** by exploring **deeper into the tree structure**.
+    - So, instead of just playing another random game, we **consider all the possible next moves**.
+        - Again, we choose the action with the maximum U, they're all zero in this case.
+So, we randomly choose an action and play a random game.
+        - This time, the blue player won.
+        - So we update V and N and U in the second level.
+    - Update the statistics on the previous node.
+This procedure is called **backpropagation**, where we go back up the tree to update all the variables.
+        - First: Increase total number of visits (N=2)
+        - Second: the expected outcome, V needs to be updated.
+We replace it by the average outcome of all the games that are played from this node keeping in mind that the outcome is from the perspective of the current player, orange in this case --> **V=0** (Because in the previous playout, the blue player won)
+        - N total needs to be updated with **N<sub>tot</sub>=2**
+        - All the Us also needs to be updated.
+    - Now, we can repeat this process again and again until a fixed number of total games are played.
+    - Then to choose the next move, we pick the node with the highest visit count, 21 in this case.
+    - This is the **move that we will choose** according to the **tree search**.

+    ![image5]

+- One advantage of expansion and propagation is that if we want to utilize **Monte Carlo tree search again after making a move**, we **don't need to start from scratch**.
+As we can **reuse previous results** by replacing the top node with the chosen node for the next move and we can continue our Monte Carlo tree search.
+    ![image6]

+    ![image7]

 ## AlphaZero 1: Guided Tree Search <a name="guided_tree_search"></a>